Cubs set team HR record, clobber Pirates 14-1

 After Rizzo singled in two runs, Holmes entered and grazed Castellanos with an inside pitch to load the bases.
 Holmes plunked Bryant on the shoulder with his first pitch to the slugger to force in a run.

-Hoerner went deep in the sixth and Caratini homered in the seventh
+Hoerner went deep in the sixth and Caratini homered in the seventh.

 TRAINER’S ROOM